 About Young Harris College

-More than 100 faculty, staff and student volunteers packed 14,000 meals in one hour to assist Stop Hunger Now.
+Ninety Young Harris College faculty, staff and student volunteers packed more than 10,000 meals in three hour to assist Stop Hunger Now.